TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/machine-learning-designer-problem-deploy-real-time-endpoint.md

 * Test or consume real-time endpoint

     If your pipeline contains **Execute Python Script** or **Execute R Script** which produces multiple row data, please note that the real-time endpoint expects one row data from web service input.
-    If you want to predict multiple row data, you can refer refer to [this article](https://docs.microsoft.com/azure/machine-learning/how-to-run-batch-predictions-designer) to learn how to run batch predictions in the designer.
+    If you want to predict multiple row data, you can refer to [this article](https://docs.microsoft.com/azure/machine-learning/how-to-run-batch-predictions-designer) to learn how to run batch predictions in the designer.

 ## **Recommended Documents**